 Please contact the A+ coordinator with attendance questions.
 All requests for waivers will be considered on a case by case basis by the A+ Advisory Committee (High School Principal, Guidance Counselor, and three high school teachers).

-Tutoring and mentoring activities will be school-based, approved by the A+ Coordinator, academic in nature, and under the auspices of school.
+Tutoring and mentoring activities will be school-based, approved by the A+ Coordinator, academic in nature, and under the school’s guidance.
 A list of approved tutoring/mentoring activities will be provided to each A+ applicant.
 All tutoring and mentoring must be supervised and verified by a teacher, principal, counselor, or the A+ Coordinator.

 Determination of offense may come from: